vumichien/cocoindex/docs/docs/getting_started/quickstart.md

 3. A *data source* extracts data from an external source.
     In this example, the `LocalFile` data source imports local files as a KTable (table with a key field, see [KTable](../core/data_types#ktable) for details), each row has `"filename"` and `"content"` fields.

-4. After defining the KTable, we extended a new field `"chunks"` to each row by *transforming* the `"content"` field using `SplitRecursively`.
+4. After defining the KTable, we extend a new field `"chunks"` to each row by *transforming* the `"content"` field using `SplitRecursively`.
 The output of the `SplitRecursively` is also a KTable representing each chunk of the document, with `"location"` and `"text"` fields.

-5. After defining the KTable, we extended a new field `"embedding"` to each row by *transforming* the `"text"` field using `SentenceTransformerEmbed`.
+5. After defining the KTable, we extend a new field `"embedding"` to each row by *transforming* the `"text"` field using `SentenceTransformerEmbed`.

 6. In CocoIndex, a *collector* collects multiple entries of data together.
-In this example, the `doc_embeddings` collector collects data from all `chunk`s across all `doc`s, and using the collected data to build a vector index `"doc_embeddings"`, using `Postgres`.
+In this example, the `doc_embeddings` collector collects data from all `chunk`s across all `doc`s, and uses the collected data to build a vector index `"doc_embeddings"`, using `Postgres`.

 ## Step 3: Run the indexing pipeline and queries